Kimber KDS9c Full Review: Holsters and Optics

 Overview of the Kimber KDS9c

-At 1.33-inches wide, the KDS9c is just a little thicker than the Rapide’s 1.28-inch frame.
-The slide is made from stainless steel with serrations in the slide that flow onto the top of the slide.
-One thing that stands out on the design of the KDS9c is the barrel.
-Kimber gave it several rows of rounded out groves, which make it look kind of cool.
+At 1.33 inches wide, the KDS9c is just a little thicker than the Rapide’s 1.28-inch frame.
+The slide is made from stainless steel, with serrations that flow onto the top.
+One thing that stands out in the design of the KDS9c is the barrel.
+Kimber gave it several rows of rounded-out groves, which make it look kind of cool.
 The trigger is a 1911 design and pulls directly back instead of pivoting.
 That makes this 9mm beauty an accurate shooting gun.

 Kimber KDS9c stainless.